Aazhs/SpotiMirror/README.md

 If the app is in "Development Mode" on your Spotify Dashboard:
 1. Go to **User Management**.
 2. Manually whitelist the emails of users you want to allow to log in.
+3. Once ready, apply for a **Quota Extension** on the Spotify Dashboard to go public.

 ## 🛡️ Privacy